SketchG2001/api-explorer/DJANGO_INTEGRATION.md

 pip list | grep django-api-explorer
 ```

-**Note**: v1.0.3+ includes comprehensive fixes for import issues that ensure the package works correctly whether installed from PyPI or in development mode.
+**Note**: v1.0.4+ includes comprehensive fixes for import issues and static file inclusion that ensure the package works correctly whether installed from PyPI or in development mode, with proper web UI functionality.

 ### Performance Optimization